-25. The representative of Jordan said that his Government was removing price controls gradually on certain commodities with a view to the eventual liberalization of all prices at the retail level.
+26. The representative of Jordan said that his Government was removing price controls gradually on certain commodities with a view to the eventual liberalization of all prices at the retail level.
 Jordan applied price and profitability control, as well as price cap control, on certain domestic and imported products.
-The products subject to controls are listed in Table 1.
+The products subject to controls are listed in Table 1(a) and 1(b).